FrancesCoronel/personal-website-v3/_posts/2015-01-06-interview-coding-dojo.md

     Hackathons and such because then it will make more sense.
 Before and after - the difference in skill is massive.
-Hacakathons are always great, but the schedule is just so busy and structured so there won’t be enough time.
+Hacakathons are always great, but the schedule is just so busy and structured so there won't be enough time.
 The more you code, the better.
-7.  **What’s the idea behind founding this program?
-What made you think it was a good idea?**The founder’s idea was that he wanted to transform people’s lives and offer the ability to make it better.
+7.  **What's the idea behind founding this program?
+What made you think it was a good idea?**The founder's idea was that he wanted to transform people's lives and offer the ability to make it better.
     Development is just one vision in that.
 Anyone can be a developer and develop something.
 From 0 to 100, as long as that person is motivated, driven, you can move forward.
-Even with 0 knowledge, we can transform people’s lives and teach people that they can go back and get into computers.
+Even with 0 knowledge, we can transform people's lives and teach people that they can go back and get into computers.
 The graduates have experienced that.
-8.  **Anything else? **There is 20 minute rule - it’s the idea that if you’re there coding, and that you’re stuck, you need to spend 20 minutes to figure out that problem (60–70% of students solve it at that point).
-If after 20 minutes, you can’t figure it out, there are 2people that you can ask for help.
-A lot of problems that were goingto be asked don’t get asked and helps the student strengthen that knowledge.
-It’s the most efficient way so that peopleare forced to learn things.We teach the LAMP stack, which is basic.
+8.  **Anything else? **There is 20 minute rule - it's the idea that if you're there coding, and that you're stuck, you need to spend 20 minutes to figure out that problem (60–70% of students solve it at that point).
+If after 20 minutes, you can't figure it out, there are 2people that you can ask for help.
+A lot of problems that were goingto be asked don't get asked and helps the student strengthen that knowledge.
+It's the most efficient way so that peopleare forced to learn things.We teach the LAMP stack, which is basic.
 From that we move to Node.js.
 Then we move to Ruby on Rails last.
-There is a desire and need for Ruby on Rails and it’s unique because it’s a high level language.
+There is a desire and need for Ruby on Rails and it's unique because it's a high level language.
 There are shortcuts and a little amount of code required.
 For example in PHP 15–20 lines equates to 1 line of code in Ruby.
 Same with SQL (15–20 lines) and then that converts to 5–6